jdpahl122/sam_solicitation_agent/README.md

 # About

-Built by [Your Name] to supercharge federal contracting discovery for SDVOSBs and small businesses in tech.
+Built by Jonathan Pahl to supercharge federal contracting discovery for SDVOSBs and small businesses in tech.

 > "Find the contracts that actually fit you — without digging through thousands of opportunities."